 "I already said I don't," he grumbled.
 "Not that it matters.
 It's not going to change your mind if I do."

 The memory of her unsuccessful apology to Fred suddenly transplanted itself into her thoughts.
 Was this what her stubbornness caused?
-"It might!
+"It might!" she retorted.

 Bea shrunk back.
 Even Scorpius looked surprised at himself.
 The pressure bore down on her back to say something, anything.
 All she could do was stare back at his eyes, so vividly clear and grey, and then at the heartlessly murdered cake in her hand.